 Sayre said that comics, in general, have been influential on the look of Creature in the Well.
 “That graphic art, big shapes, and clear lines.”

-He also shared that Hyper Light Drifter and Hayao Miyazaki were also influences.
+He added that Hyper Light Drifter and Hayao Miyazaki were also influences.
 Sayre said that Miyazaki was particularly inspiring in terms of creating Creature in the Well with a nonhuman world populated by a nonhuman cast.

 “Always the connection between animals and humans, and I like that,” Sayre said when talking about Miyazaki.
 “I like presenting characters as creatures, as animals.
 Feel like there’s something mysterious about that.
 Feel like [we] look at humans so much, it’s refreshing to see new shapes and styles.”